 Because these checks can be tedious and error-prone when done manually, ask your payroll software vendor if their system has an application for expense reimbursements or if one is in the pipeline to be added in the future.

 WHAT IT IS: So far, we’ve only touched on types of payroll fraud where the employee steals from the employer.
-Employee misclassification is the opposite, but is growing more prevalent with the emergence of the gig economy—state-level studies have shown that as many as one in five employers are guilty.
+Employee misclassification is the opposite, but is growing more prevalent with the emergence of the gig economy.

 Employee misclassification occurs when companies, either purposefully or accidentally, mislabel employees as independent contractors, allowing them to avoid paying for overtime, employment taxes, insurance or workers’ compensation.